Things Are Great: Critical reception

 Things Are Great was released to a positive reception from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 79, based on 13 reviews, which indicates "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.6 out of 10, based on their assessment of the critical consensus.

 Pitchfork gave the album a 7.3 out of 10 rating, writing, "Band of Horses' sixth album unexpectedly delivers on all the qualities that defined their initial success: soaring emotions, crunchy guitars, and Ben Bridwell's cotton-candy whine."
 Timothy Monger of AllMusic wrote, "Band of Horses play to their strengths here on what feels like a solid return to form."
 Ross Horton of The Line of Best Fit concurred, writing, "Things Are Great is certainly a return to their best form, and it shows signs of the band entering a new golden era with the next one."
 Andy Fyfe of Mojo and Ben Salmon of Paste called it the band's best album in over a decade, with Chris Hamilton-Peach of DIY calling it their "sharpest raft of material since Cease to Begin."

 In a mixed review, Justin Cober-Lake of PopMatters wrote, "Bridwell has a very clear vision for his band and presents it well.
 His smart lyrics match his previous standards, and the group execute the album well, but it feels too much as if they're standing in place."

 Track listing

 Personnel

+Credits adapted from the album's liner notes and Tidal.